benjaminion/upgrading-ethereum-book/src/book.md

 Steps through the entire list of validators and returns the list of only the active ones.
 That is, the list of validators that have been activated but not exited as determined by [`is_active_validator()`](/part3/helper/predicates#def_is_active_validator).

-This function is heavily used and I'd expect it to be [memoised](https://en.wikipedia.org/wiki/Memoization) in practice.
+This function is heavily used, and I'd expect it to be [memoised](https://en.wikipedia.org/wiki/Memoization) in practice.

 |||
 |-|-|